alrtas/sales-register/README.md

         * Create a Seller (post)
         * Get a Seller (get)
         * Get a Seller by ID (get)
-        * Get a list of Sellers sorts by numbers of sales (get)
         * Get a list of Sellers sorts by amount of value in sales (get)
         * Update a Seller (patch)
         * Delete a Seller (delete)